canonical/kernel-docs/docs/how-to/respin.md

 # How to respin a kernel

-Sometimes regressions or last-minute changes are identified in kernels in #proposed (already cranked).
+Sometimes regressions or last-minute changes are identified in kernels in -proposed (already cranked).

 It is possible to make changes before the SRU cycle closes.
 This is a special version of a crank called a respin.